thasso/pyjip/docs/source/tools_and_pipelines.rst

 Tools and Pipelines
 ===================
-The essential part of the JIP system are *tool* and *pipelines*.
-Tools represent the smallest unit in the system and allow you to implement independent executable block.
-Pipeline are *directed acyclic graphs* that consist of a set of node representing tool executions and edges representing the dependencies between the executions.
+The essential parts of the JIP system are *tools* and *pipelines*.
+Tools represent the smallest unit in the system and allow you to implement independent executable blocks.
+Pipelines are *directed acyclic graphs* that consist of a set of nodes representing tool executions and edges representing the dependencies between these executions.

 .. _jip_tools:

 Tools
 -----
-In JIP, *tools* are small executable units that carry a set of meta information to describe and the actual execution and its options as well as a way to validate the state of an execution.
+In JIP, *tools* are small executable units that carry meta information to describe and the actual execution and its options as well as a way to validate and update the tools' state.

 .. figure:: _static/single_tool_def.png
     :align: center